 Your startup needs an Operating System.
 Your planning and goals system is a fundamental part of that Operating System.

-Your operating system starts with and builds on your organization’s Foundational Materials.
+Your Operating System starts with and builds on your organization’s Foundational Materials.
 The Foundational Materials define your organization.
 They include some combination of a vision, mission, strategy, values, and culture.
 After you have your foundational materials, you’re ready to plan.

-Seven of the infinite reasons to plan:
+Six of the many reasons to plan:

 3. Focus on the goals.
 By having a transparent system, with documented goals that everyone is clear on, you’re more likely to focus on the goals and less likely to deviate from them or be distracted.
 You’re also more likely to work on the right amount of projects and not try to do too much based on sudden decisions and constant manufactured urgency.